DinkyToyz/wtmcsServiceDispatcher/README.md

 This mod is experimental.
 It might work, but it also might not.
 It should not affect saves, but it may well wreak havoc with services while enabled.

-## Known Bugs

-- When changing options in-game the new settings are saved but not applied correctly to the current game.

 ## Services

 Currently, the mod can dispatch garbage trucks and hearses.